grpc/proposal/L73-java-binderchannel/wireformat.md

 destroyed, a graceful shutdown will occur, though if the host process also dies, that will lead to a binder death in the client, shutting the client-side down ungracefully.
-If the Android component hosting the Channel is destroyed, an ungraceful shutdown will occur, with the status code ABORTED.
+If the Android component hosting the Channel is destroyed, an ungraceful shutdown will occur, with the status code CANCELLED.
 The remote transport will be notified, cancelling all ongoing remote calls on the server side.